 - Click on the search field, type Visio and click Search.
 This action will list software with Visio

 - Right-click on the selected products and choose Properties.
 You can also select more than one software at a time

 Do this exercise with all Office Visio products present in the catalog.

-As you can see, it is a clearest result and it’s easier to standardize your products.
-You can use the same structure for every products.
+As you can see, it is the clearest result and it’s easier to standardize your products.
+You can use the same structure for every product.
 There’s an operational cost attached with the usage of Asset Intelligence to maintain new entries but it’s definitely worth it.

 In the next blog post, we will show you how to create reports based on custom labels.